DarkKronicle/CommandPotential/README.md

 # CommandPotential

-Overrides Command Artifact and replaces dropped items with an option of 3 items.
+Adds a new artifact that drops void potential instead of items.

-This mod is server-side and vanilla compatible.
-Your friends do not need to install this mod if you are hosting the game.
+This mod is server-side and vanilla compatible if you enable Command Override in the configuration.
+Your friends do not need to install this mod if you are hosting the game and have this option enabled.

 More features are planned with a configuration file.

 ## Changelog

+**1.2.0**

+* Artifact of Influence

 **1.1.1**